Overview

 Merge the PR with the hotfix

 On PR creation, Tusk will start its test generation run.
-Engineer gets PR with the hotfix approved and merged before run completes.
+Engineer is free to get the PR approved and merged regardless of whether Tusk has completed its run.

 3